THIBLOOTN/eup-converter/README.md

 - **One-click conversion** — drop a folder, click convert, download your resource.
 - **Native desktop app** — its own window, dark UI, no browser tab, no console.
-- **Works fully offline** — nothing is uploaded anywhere; everything runs on your PC.
+- **Works fully offline** — your files never leave your PC.
 - **Smart auto-detection** — recognizes male/female peds and props automatically.
-- **Pre-scan check** — see exactly how many files were found and which names look off, *before* you convert.
+- **Pre-scan check** — see how many files were found and which names look off, *before* you convert.
-- **Collision protection** — if two packs share a file name, it's flagged, never silently overwritten.
+- **Collision protection** — duplicate file names are flagged, never silently overwritten.
 - **Clear results** — every file shows up as *converted*, *skipped*, or *collision*, with the full list.
-No more "nothing happened" mystery.
+No "nothing happened" mystery.
 - **Built-in self-check** — the app verifies its own conversion logic on every launch.
+- **License activation** — your personal code unlocks the app; tied to your purchase.
+- **Update access at a glance** — a live counter shows exactly how long your access to updates lasts (or *Lifetime access*).
 - **Automatic updates** — new versions install themselves; you never re-download by hand.
 - **Ready-to-run output** — a complete `Converted_Eup` resource with a valid `fxmanifest.lua`, ready for `ensure`.